learn-co-students/module-4-code-challenge-round-1-wdc01-seng-ft-060120-bot-battlr-1597241310/README.md

 As a user, I should be able to:

-- Choose if I want to enlist a bot into my army or just see thier data.
+X Choose if I want to enlist a bot into my army or just see thier data.
 Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotsCollection`.
 BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
 Your app could look like the following:

 ![alt text][full_demo]

 [full_demo]: ./public/full_demo.gif "Full demo"

 - Sort bots by their health, damage or armor.
 For this, create a new component, `SortBar`.
-- When I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
+X When I enlist a bot it will be **removed** from the `BotCollection` and added to `YourBotArmy`.
 - Filter bots by their class.
 We can select a few filters at the same time.
-- Sort bots by their health, damage or armor.
-For this, create a new component, `SortBar`.
 - Only enlist **one** bot from each `bot_class`.
 The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`.

 ## Rubric